mgeisler/version-sync/README.md

 ## License

-Textwrap can be distributed according to the [MIT license][mit].
+The `check-versions` crate can be distributed according to the [MIT license][mit].
 Contributions will be accepted under the same license.

 [crates-io]: https://crates.io/crates/check-versions
 [api-docs]: https://docs.rs/check-versions/